tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 If you are working with large files, GitHub will not accept them and it will cause problems with git.
 You should add large files to the `.gitignore` file.

-The `.gitignore` file is a list of files and dirs (wildcards work too) that should not be tracked by `git`.
+The `.gitignore` file in the top level of your repo that is a list of files and dirs (wildcards work too) that should not be tracked by `git`.
 The file is invisible (all files and dirs that start with a `.` are invisible).
 To list invisible files, `ls -a`.

 This is an example `.gitignore` that includes files created when working with R and RStudio that should not be tracked: